souvenger/OPERATING_SYSTEM/README.md

 # OPERATING_SYSTEM
- Learning Concepts of operating system and using them in xv6 for implementation.
+ Learning Concepts of operating system and implementing them in XV6.
+ Implemented the system calls and user programs in xv6.